Resources > Healthy Community

 • An appropriate level of insurance

-• x2 professional references
+• x1 professional reference

-These documents will be reviewed and assessed by the Live Well Havering team, who will also be carrying out due diligence.
+These documents will be reviewed and assessed by the Live Well Havering team, who will be carrying out due diligence.

 Two people stand in a garden.
 One hands a potted plant to the other.
 A house with a tiled roof and flowers is in the background.
 Their faces are blurred.